 - Keep the hemostat on the cat’s ear until just before returning the cat to its trap, to reduce bleeding.
 A small amount of blood may appear, but it will not need further attention.

-Feral cats should not be handled when conscious and therefore require special care when recovering from spay or neuter surgery and the affects of anesthesia.
+Community cats should not be handled when conscious and therefore require special care when recovering from spay or neuter surgery and the effects of anesthesia.

 Refer caregivers to the “post surgery” section of our How to Conduct Trap-Neuter-Return guide at www.alleycat.org/TrapNeuterReturn for their instructions after the cats leave your care.